 - Strategies to benchmark positive change in targeted populations and provide meaningful feedback loops to the patients

-The summer webinars of the Thought Leaders in Population Health Speaker Series will focus on key aspects of the emerging population health paradigm, addressing big data and IT integration issues, patient engagement strategies, and population health strategies for employer-based coverage.
-The tenth session in the series will be held on August 26.
-The presentation, Population Health Strategies for Employer-Based Coverage, will assess how the Affordable Care Act is influencing population health management strategies for employer-based coverage.
+The summer webinars of the Thought Leaders in Population Health Speaker Series focused on key aspects of the emerging population health paradigm, addressing big data and IT integration issues, patient engagement strategies, and population health strategies for employer-based coverage.

 Kathleen Ann Fraser, RN-BC, MSN, MHA, CCM, CRRN, and President, CMSA

 Ms. Fraser has an extensive background in hospital nursing, which includes emergency room and labor and delivery experience, and as a Director of Nursing.
 She became a Case Manager 21 years ago, creating the first Case Management Department for a large national health care system.
 For the past 19 years, she has specialized in workers’ compensation, and, for the past 14 years, she has been a Regional Director of Managed Care Case Management for Zurich Financial Services.

 Ms. Fraser is the current President of the CMSA National Board of Directors and will serve in this position through June 2016.
 She is also on the Role Delineation and Expert Panel Committees of the American Nurses Association Certification Council for Case Management.
 She is the current Immediate Past-President of the Houston/Gulf Coast Chapter of CMSA and, during the past 21 years, has served three previous chapter presidency terms in Houston.
 She has also served twice as Chair of her chapter’s Annual Educational Conference and is a past Houston/Gulf Coast CMSA Case Manager of the Year.

 Ben Gardner, Founder and President, Linkwell Health